 NOTE: Entry into the intensive criminal law program is by selection by the course instructors.
 Students who wish to be considered are asked to send an email to Brian Pfefferle, at brian@pfefferlelaw.com outlining the reasons for their interest in the course and describing any relevant experience.
 Students should also attach their cv or resume.
-The deadline for submission of the email application is yet to be determined.
-Applicants will be informed by a date yet to be determined of their acceptance in the program.
+The deadline for submission of the email application is September 1, 2023.
+Applicants will be informed by September 8, 2023 of their acceptance in the program.

-Prerequisites/Co-requisites: Both Criminal Procedure and Evidence I are prerequisites (to be completed by December 2022)
+Prerequisites/Co-requisites: Both Criminal Procedure and Evidence I are prerequisites (to be completed by December 2023)